 \section{Comparing with other \cii\ simulations}

-A direct quantitative comparison with other \cii\ emission simulation studies in the literature \citep{nagamine06,vallini13,vallini15,popping14b,munoz13} is complicated by the fact that there is not always overlap in the masses and/or redshifts of the galaxies simulated by the aforementioned studies and our model galaxies.
-Furthermore, there are fundamental differences in the simulation approach, with some adopting semi-analytical models \citep{popping14b,munoz13} and others adopting SPH simulations \citep{nagamine06,vallini13,vallini15}.
+A direct quantitative comparison with other \cii\ emission simulation studies in the literature \citep{nagamine06,vallini13,vallini15,popping14b,munoz14} is complicated by the fact that there is not always overlap in the masses and/or redshifts of the galaxies simulated by the aforementioned studies and our model galaxies.
+Furthermore, there are fundamental differences in the simulation approach, with some adopting semi-analytical models \citep{popping14b,munoz14} and others adopting SPH simulations \citep{nagamine06,vallini13,vallini15}.
 Also, differences in the numerical resolution of both types of simulations, and in the specifics of the sub-grid physics implemented, can lead to diverging results and make comparisons difficult.

-The method presented here for estimating \cii emission in galaxies combines cosmological galaxy simulations with a sub-grid treatment of a multi-phase ISM that is locally heated by FUV radiation and cosmic rays in a manner that depends on the local star formation rate density within the galaxies.
+The simulations presented here combine cosmological SPH galaxy simulations with a sub-grid treatment of a multi-phase ISM that is locally heated by FUV radiation and CRs in a manner that depends on the local SFR density within the galaxies.
 We have applied our method to a high resolution ($\delta m_{\rm SPH}\simeq 1.7\times 10^4\,{\rm \msun}$) cosmological SPH simulation of $z=2$ star-forming galaxies (i.e., baryonic mass resolution $\delta m_{\rm SPH}\simeq 1.7\times 10^4\,{\rm \msun}$ and gravitational softening length $\simeq 0.6\,h^{-1}\,{\rm kpc}$, see Section \ref{sph}).
-In our simulations molecular, neutral and ionized ISM phases are considered simultaneously as contributors to the \cii emission, for the first time in the history of \cii simulations.
+A novel feature of our simulations is the inclusion of molecular, neutral and ionized gas as contributors to the \cii emission.
 Another unique feature of our model is the inclusion of CRs as a route to produce C$^+$ deep inside the GMCs where UV photons cannot penetrate (see Section \ref{cii_em}).